LingBrian/LingBlog/README.md

 <img src="./public/img/logo.png" style="width:25%;">

-This is a cms powered by nuxt.js.
+This is a CMS powered by nuxt.js.

  Here is the demo --> [blog.brl0.top](https://blog.brl0.top)